Illumina/Polaris/release-notes/v1.5/README.md

 - https://github.com/Illumina/paragraph

-Additionally, for large deletions and CNVs, samples were additionally genotyped with our internal depth-based caller.
+Additionally, for a set of large CNVs (>1kb), samples were genotyped with our internal depth-based CNV caller, which uses gaussian mixture modeling to call CNV genotypes from normalized depth values in targeted regions.

 ### Detailed validation criteria